 What are a Tenant’s Rights?

-You can find information on many states tenant’s rights by searching by state in the US Department of Housing and Urban development website.
+You can find information on many states’ tenant’s rights by searching by the state on the US Department of Housing and Urban Development website.
 Other countries should have similar regulations to ensure landlords keep up their end of the bargain.